 In addition it is common to see poor seals at the edges of the pit, at the foot of the ramp and common to find pin holes in sheets due to bird and animal damage.

 Air can easily penetrate down into the pit more than a metre and several metres across if dry matters are above 28% and consolidation is not as good as it gets.
-Always use Silostop oxygen barrier, and a protective net.
+Always use a genuine low transmission oxygen barrier sheet such as Passion Yellow or Silostop Orange, and a protective net.
 Make sure the clamp really is airtight.
 It also helps to have some weight on top of the net.
 Good face management, block cutters, defacers definitely help as does keeping the area around the front of the pit clean to reduce the amount of mould spores contaminating the face.

 Having sorted out the management issues then yes, the Ultra-Sile range has some excellent products which have proved very effective on farm in reducing or eliminating spoilage, moulding and heating issues at feed out.
 Products such as Ultra-Sile Dry and Ultra-Sile Arable are very effective at minimising heating at the silage face provided that normal silage management is fully observed.